ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why was the computer cold?
-Because it left its Windows open.
+1. Why do software developers wear glasses?
+Because they can't C#!
 2. Why did the programmer quit his job?
-He didn't get arrays.
+He didn't get arrays!
-3. Why do programmers prefer dark mode?
-Because light attracts bugs.
+3. Why did the hacker break into the bakery?
+He wanted to steal some cookies and crack the encryption.
-4. Why did the hacker go to jail?
-He couldn't CTRL+ALT+DELETE his criminal record.
+4. What do you call a group of hackers?
+A code of conduct!

 [
-Mon Jun 26 01:49:54 UTC 2023
+Tue Jun 27 01:48:03 UTC 2023
  ]